On Bayes factor functions: Comparisons of alternative classes of prior distributions

+For true alternative hypotheses, $BF_{01}$ is typically $O_p(\exp(-cn))$ for some $c>0$ for all alternative priors that are continuous and positive at the (true) non-null parameter \citep{Bahadur}.
+In the case of finite samples, of course, asymptotic convergence rates can be misleading, and practical performance may differ substantially from asymptotic expectations.

-\cite{Wagenmakers2025} recently exposed the following equality, where $f$ and $g$ are prior predictive distributions for two models, ${\cal{M}}_{f}$ and ${\cal{M}}_{g}$, each assigned equal prior probability:
+To evaluate the finite sample performance of Bayes factors, we draw on a recent result of Wagenmakers and Grasman, who exposed the following equality.
+Here, $f$ and $g$ are prior predictive distributions for two models, ${\cal{M}}_{f}$ and ${\cal{M}}_{g}$, each assigned equal prior probability.
+Then \cite{Wagenmakers2025} define the discrepancy measure

-Assuming prior equipoise, this equality states that the expected posterior probability of ${\cal{M}}_f$ when ${\cal{M}}_f$ is true equals that of ${\cal{M}}_g$ when ${\cal{M}}_g$ is true.
-Following Wagenmakers and Grasman, we denote the value of this discrepancy measure by $\DEP$.
+with $\DEP = \PED$.
+When equal prior probability is assigned to the two models, this equality states that the expected posterior probability of ${\cal{M}}_f$ when ${\cal{M}}_f$ is true equals the expected posterior probability of ${\cal{M}}_g$ when ${\cal{M}}_g$ is true.
+We write $\dep$ as shorthand for $\DEP$ when the compared models are clear from context.